hkidd/ReactPortfolio/README.md

 # ReactPortfolio
-Building a project portfolio using React to showcase some of my recent projects.
+Building a single-page web app portfolio using React to showcase some of my recent projects.

 ## User Story